How to Install PHP 8.3 on Debian 13, 12 and 11

 E: The list of sources could not be read.

-Keep the manual DEB822 method from this article, then remove the older extrepo file and key.
-If you still use extrepo for other repositories, this guide on managing third-party APT repositories on Debian with extrepo covers the broader workflow.
+Keep the manual DEB822 method, then remove the older extrepo file and key.
+If you still use extrepo for other repositories, managing third-party APT repositories on Debian with extrepo covers the broader workflow.

 sudo extrepo disable sury